-Tuberculosis, or TB, is a bacterial infection that typically targets the lungs.
+Tuberculosis, or TB, is an infection from bacteria.
+It usually affects the lungs.
 TB can also infect other areas of the body such as the kidneys, spine, or brain.

-TB is still a major health problem throughout the world, particularly in Africa.
-People with HIV infection also have a higher risk of getting TB.
+TB is no longer the leading cause of death in the US.
+However, TB is still a major problem in Africa and other parts of the world.
+People with HIV also have a higher risk of getting TB.

-TB can usually be treated successfully with antibiotics.
-Without treatment, the disease can be fatal.
+TB can usually be treated with antibiotics.
+Without treatment, it can be fatal.

-The Bacille Calmette-Guerin vaccine, or BCG, can help prevent TB.
+The Bacillus Calmette-Guerin vaccine, or BCG, can help prevent TB.
 However, this vaccine does not always protect people from getting TB.

 The vaccine contains live, weakened bacteria.
 It is given as shot in the arm.